-4. The witch doesn’t have a beard but she does have platted hair.
-First, cut the wool into 3 equal lengths.
+Step 4: The witch doesn’t have a beard, but she does have platted hair.
+First, cut the wool into three equal lengths.
 Knot the three ends together and then plat them.

-I made 2 plats for each side of the witch gnome and glued them in place using a hot glue gun.
+I made two plats for each side of the witch gnome and glued them using a hot glue gun.

-Glue a combination of large and small wooden beads on the face of the witches nose to create a crooked look.
+Glue a combination of large and small wooden beads on the face of the witch’s nose to create a crooked look.

 Finally, no witch is complete without her broom.
-I made a very simple one by tieing some twigs together with a piece of wire.
+I made a straightforward one by tieing some twigs together with a wire.

-The two witch and wizard gnome side by side on the mantle makes for a happy couple of Halloween gnomes.
+The two witch and wizard gnomes on the mantle make for a happy couple of Halloween gnomes.
 They will stay there until the Christmas gnomes resume their rightful place in December.

-You might want to check out some of my other Halloween crafts.
+You might want to check out some of my other upcycled Halloween crafts.

 - Cute Halloween Treat Bags